ta0kira/zeolite/README.md

 Requirements:

 - A Unix-like operating system.
-Zeolite has been tested on Linux, but in theory it should also work on FreeBSD, OS X, etc.
+Zeolite has been tested on Linux and FreeBSD, but in theory it should also work on OpenBSD, NetBSD, OS X, etc.
 - A Haskell compiler such as [`ghc`][ghc] that can install packages using [`cabal`][cabal], as well as the [`cabal`][cabal] installer.
 - A C++ compiler such as [`clang++`][clang] or [`g++`][gcc] and the standard